dzmitry-lahoda/lahoda-xyz/market/tag, think, sync.md

 If files found is same as file by link, allow to see both links.
 In ReFs is cas of integrity for data is ON - show one to one Diffs.

 # Why it different?

-- written in safe and fast language to get best of speed and security languages.
 - does not stores metadata file along existing file, neither changes existing file, so hash of file is same and sync tools are not polluted
 - It does not have any sync or content indexing mechanisms buildin.
 - does not slows down system in most cases